christen-reinhart/ops-reading-notes/ops-401/401Reading/401Reading44.md

 ## Things I want to know more about

--How to put together profiles and reports using OSINT tools.
+- How to put together profiles and reports using OSINT tools.